oneoffcoder/zava/zava-py/docs/source/quickstart.rst

 Animations
 ^^^^^^^^^^

 Below is a full example of how to use zava to create and save the animation.
+You should have `ffmpeg <https://ffmpeg.org/>`_ installed and in your path to get this example to work since ``matplotlib`` relies on ffmpeg to create the video.

 .. literalinclude:: _code/animation-demo.py
    :language: python